Athos1972/Confluence-Task-Reporting/README.md

 GitHub.
 Thank you!

 ## Near future
+* Provide timeline data of open/overdue tasks per space, company, user, overall in dashboard and in Excel export
 * Age-distribution of tasks (as graph) depending on selections of the dashboard (in development)
 * Select not only company and space in Dashboard but also User(s)
 * Export of task list also to google sheets and CSV.
 Any takers?